javl/little-printer-zigbee/README.md

 - `ImportError: libopenjp2.so.7: cannot open shared object file: No such file or directory`

-    Install the right module using `sudo apt-get install libopenjp2-7`
+        Install the the missing module: `sudo apt-get install libopenjp2-7`